naacl-org/naacl-2021-website/webagenda/README.md

     - Files mapping the anthology IDs to the START / order file IDs.
     - XML files from the Anthology containing the titles, authors, abstracts, and anthology URLs for the items on the schedule.
     - An optional TSV file containing the title, authors, and abstracts for schedule items that are not in the anthology (e.g., TACL papers, non-archival workshop papers, etc.)
+    - Another optional TSV file containing additional info about some of the plenary sessions (e.g., keynote abstracts etc.)

 It also allows optional generation of icons in the schedule that link to the anthology PDFs and talk videos hosted on Vimeo/YouTube.